 His father felt his compassion and honored it.

 Not long after that, she said, Hien came home from school one day and found a Mexican family in the kitchen.
 They were living out of a van, and his father had invited them home.
 Hien and his family were living in a two-bedroom apartment, eight people together.
 Now 11 people shared it.
 They had no common language, she said.
 His family speaks Vietnamese and Cambodian, and the Mexican family spoke Spanish, and they lived together for a year.

 “How would you explain this experience,” she said, “except through hardship and a need to survive?
 They communicated through food.
 The women cooked together and the children would play together.”

-He still remembers the salsa verde he tasted for the first time in that year they lived together.
+He still remembers the chile verde he tasted for the first time in that year they lived together.

 MCLA and the Berkshire Cultural Resources Council will hold events and programming through the fall with Hostile Terrain 94 and the artists involved and more, including a community read and a series of virtual artist talks — Filling out toe tags on October 6 and November 10 and Artist talk O.M.
 France Viana on October 10, Vincent Valdez on October 17 and Trinh Mai on October 29